Sumo Tournament Experience in Tokyo

 Dinner available (optional)

 Chanko nabe, also known as “sumo stew”, is a Japanese stew (hot pot) that contains chicken stock as the soup base with various vegetables.
-Chanko originated from the Ryokoku area and sumo wrestlers are known to eat a lot of it because a large amount of chanko can be cooked at once and many people can eat at the same time, perfect for sumo wrestlers who are hungry from training.
+Chanko originated from the Ryogoku area and sumo wrestlers are known to eat a lot of it because a large amount of chanko can be cooked at once and many people can eat at the same time, perfect for sumo wrestlers who are hungry from training.

-If dinner option is selected at checkout, the chanko hot pot dinner will be the default meal (please let us know if you would prefer sukiyaki, vegetarian, or if you have any other special dietary requirements on the “Special Requirements” field at checkout.
-Please understand that once we have accepted your dinner request, changes cannot be made one week before the tour date.
+If the dinner option is selected at checkout, the chanko hot pot dinner without drinks will be the default meal (please let us know if you would prefer vegetarian, or if you have any other special dietary requirements on the “Special Requirements” field at checkout).
+Please note that traditional chanko nabe broth is typically made with pork or chicken, but the restaurant may substitute the broth for those who prefer vegetarian options.

 Age Requirement

 There is no age requirement.
-Children must be accompanied by adult (18 or older).
+Children must be accompanied by adults (18 or older).
 Adult pricing applies to all guests of any age, except infants and toddlers between age 1 and 3, which are free of charge, as long as they do not occupy a seat (infants must sit on parents’ laps).
 Please note you may be required to show your ID for proof of age at the venue.

 Wheelchair Accessibility

 Before the tour, please notify us if you or someone in your group will be in a wheelchair.
 Please note that there is a wheelchair storage area on the first floor of the stadium; however, your seats will be on the second floor.
-Guests must be able to climb up the stairs on their own (or with the help from a family member) as staff from Ryogoku Kokugikan will not be able to assist guests.
+Guests must be able to climb up the stairs on their own (or with the help from a family member) as staff from Ryogoku Kokugikan Arena will not be able to assist guests.

 Food at the arena